nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 ## **Useful Notations**
-These are symbols we will be using to highlight certain information to you.
+These are the symbols we will be using to highlight certain information to you.

 | Symbol               | Meaning                                                                           |
 |----------------------|-----------------------------------------------------------------------------------|